erigontech/erigon/docs/readthedocs/source/stagedsync.rst

 			},
 		},

-This stage takes advantage of two processes, a fetcher method and a processer method.
+This stage uses two processes, a fetcher method and a processer method.

 .. code-block:: go